Corsinvest/cv4pve-pepper/README.md

   --api-token       Api token format 'USER@REALM!TOKENID=UUID'.
 Require Proxmox VE 6.2 or later --username        User name <username>@<realm>
   --password        The password.
 Specify 'file:path_file' to store password in file.
-  --vmid            The id or name VM/CT
+  --vmid            The id or name VM
+  --proxy           SPICE proxy server.
+This can be used by the client to specify the proxy server.
+                    All nodes in a cluster runs 'spiceproxy', so it is up to the client to choose one.
+                    By default, we return the node where the VM is currently running.
   --viewer          Executable SPICE client remote viewer

 Commands: